shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

 ## Software Implementation and Performance Estimation
 This section will discuss the baseline software implementation and performance measurements which will be used to gauge the acceleration requirements given the performance constraints.
 ### Software Implementation
-The convolutional filter is implemented in software using typical multi-level nesting loop structure.
+The convolutional filter is implemented in software using a typical multi-level nested loop structure.
 Outer two loops define the pixel to be processed(iterating over each pixel).
-The inner two loops perform the sum of product(SOP) actual convolution filtering between co-efficient matrix and the selected sub-matrix from the image centered around the pixel being processed.
-Boundary conditions where it is not possible to center sub-matrix around given pixel require special processing in our case we have assumed all pixel beyond boundary of the image have zero values.
+The inner two loops perform the sum of product(SOP), actual convolution filtering between the coefficient matrix and the selected sub-matrix from the image centered around the pixel being processed.
+Boundary conditions where it is not possible to center sub-matrix around given pixel require special processing in our case we have assumed all pixel beyond the boundary of the image have zero values.

 ```cpp
 void Filter2D(